 Paragon CRT lenses are worn overnight and work to gently correct the curvature of the cornea while you sleep.
 Upon waking the lenses are removed and distant objects come into focus with the reshaped cornea.
 Patients can see clearly without the use of glasses or contact lenses during daytime hours.

-Getting a comprehensive eye exam is the first step to getting your vision corrected.
-During your eye exam, your optometrist will determine whether ortho-k may be a suitable option for you, and may recommend further testing or treatment.
+Getting a comprehensive eye exam is the first step to having your vision corrected.
+During your eye exam, your optometrist will determine whether Ortho-K may be a suitable option for you and may recommend further testing or treatment.